wildfly-clustering/wildfly-clustering-spring/README.md

 	</web-app>

-Until the @EnableHotRotHttpSession annotation is functional, you must provide the configuration for the distributed session repository via Spring XML.
+Until the `@EnableHotRodHttpSession` annotation is functional, you must provide the configuration for the distributed session repository via Spring XML.

-Here is a sample /WEB-INF/applicationContext.xml:
+The following is a sample `/WEB-INF/applicationContext.xml`:

 	<?xml version="1.0" encoding="UTF-8"?>
 	<beans xmlns="http://www.springframework.org/schema/beans"